 Setzer said the chamber was most alarmed by a complaint her group and allied watchdogs lodged with the IRS last September, accusing the chamber of tax fraud.
 The complaint alleges that the chamber used its affiliated nonprofit, the National Chamber Foundation, as a pass-through organization to funnel some $18 million from another charity affiliated with American International Group, to underwrite chamber political activities.
 The chamber has denied any tax violations.

 Chamber officials have responded with extreme caution, denouncing what they call “a smear campaign” on a special “Chamber Myths Debunked” website, and responding to questions in e-mails attributable only to “a senior chamber official.”
 These state that “HBGary’s proposal was not requested by the chamber, it was not delivered to the chamber, and it was never discussed with anyone at the chamber.”
 They add that the chamber was unaware of the planned “questionable actions” until the e-mails were leaked.

 Democrats aren’t the only ones complaining about political tactics that allegedly go over the line.
 Reps.
 Louie Gohmert, R-Texas, and Steve King, R-Iowa, wrote with several colleagues on March 2 to ask Attorney General Eric Holder to investigate whether racially tinged and violent talk at a recent Common Cause demonstration challenging some Supreme Court justices posed “a threat to government officials and their families.”
 Common Cause officials have denounced any “hateful statements” at its rally.

 The divine Themis would no doubt have frowned on today’s brass-knuckle politics.
 But Themis was also credited with foresight and prophesy.
 She might well predict more dirty tricks ahead, given how low some players now appear willing to stoop to destroy their enemies.

-This article appears in the March 7, 2011, edition of National Journal Daily.
+This article appears in the March 7, 2011 edition of NJ Daily.